Safari

 defaults write com.apple.Safari WebKitHistoryAgeInDaysLimit 30

-Deactivates Dashboard.
+15. Deactivate Dashboard.
 Requires the dock to be relaunched to take effect, so type "killall Dock" and press enter.
-Replace YES with NO to enable again.

 Seven Simple Safari Shortcuts